danassutula/XFEM_Fracture2D/README.md

 If  you  find  this  code  useful, we  kindly  ask  that  you  consider  citing  us.

 * [Minimum energy multiple crack propagation](http://hdl.handle.net/10993/29414)

-### License

-Copyright (C) 2017, Danas Sutula

-XFEM_Fracture2D program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-XFEM_Fracture2D is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with XFEM_Fracture2D.
-If not, see <https://www.gnu.org/licenses/>.